JuanDiegoMtRoyal/Classroom-Route-Finder/ProjectSpec.md

 * Text based directions using compass navigation

 ### Scope:
-* Initial implementation for Bisset Business (EB) building
+* Initial implementation for Bisset Business (EB) building (all floors)
 * Supports inputs: starting/destination rooms, time limit, mobility constraints
 * Outputs step by step directions or error messages
+* Only classes we deemed as actual classrooms were included (ex. storage closets and offices were omitted)

 ## Functional Requirements
 ### User Inputs